Anjelah Johnson

-Anjelah Johnson-Reyes is an American actress, stand-up comedian, and former NFL cheerleader.
-Johnson was a cast member on the series MADtv during its 13th season.
+Anjelah Johnson-Reyes (born May 14, 1982) is an American actress, stand-up comedian, and former NFL cheerleader.
+She was a cast member on the series MADtv during its 13th season.
 Her characters included a Vietnamese nail salon employee named Mỹ Linh/Tammy and a rude fast food employee turned music star named Bon Qui Qui (the latter of which has become popular outside of Johnson's short stint on MADtv).

 Career

-She became a cheerleader for the Oakland Raiders after being inducted in 2002.
-As a member of the Oakland Raiderettes, she was named Rookie of the Year and performed at Super Bowl XXXVII.
-Johnson subsequently moved to Los Angeles in 2005 to pursue a career in comedy after a friend suggested that she join a joke-writing class.
-She took improv classes, and quickly began to headline her own shows.
-Her stand-up routine, comprising her impression of a Vietnamese nail salon employee, received a lot of attention on YouTube.
+She became a cheerleader for the Oakland Raiders after joining in 2002.
+As a member of the Oakland Raiderettes, she was named Rookie of the Year and performed at Super Bowl XXXVII in San Diego.
+She moved to Los Angeles in 2005 to pursue a career in comedy after a friend suggested that she join a joke-writing class.
+She took improv classes and quickly began to headline her own shows.
+Her stand-up routine, comprising her impression of a Vietnamese nail salon employee, received many views on YouTube.

 In 2007, Johnson joined the cast of sketch comedy show MADtv as a featured performer.
-Due to the impending writers strike, Johnson was often given only a few lines in the scripts during her tenure, as the writers had to produce more scripts at a faster pace.
-However, her self-scripted character Bon Qui Qui, a fast-food employee who treats customers rudely, was received well and gained a similarly large YouTube following.
-In 2008, Johnson was nominated for an ALMA Award for Outstanding Female Performance in a Comedy Television Series for her work on MADtv.
-In 2013, Johnson reprised her role as her MADtv character Bon Qui Qui for a skit released by Alexander Wang.
+Due to the impending writers strike, she was often given only a few lines in the scripts, as the writers had to produce more scripts at a faster pace.
+Her self-scripted character Bon Qui Qui, a fast-food employee who treats customers rudely, was popular and gained a similarly large YouTube following.
+In 2008, she was nominated for an ALMA Award for Outstanding Female Performance in a Comedy Television Series for her work on MADtv.
+In 2013, she reprised her role as her MADtv character Bon Qui Qui for a skit released by Alexander Wang, a fashion designer.
 Johnson was given her own one-hour Comedy Central special, Anjelah Johnson: That's How We Do It, in 2009.
-She also appeared in the films Alvin and the Chipmunks: The Squeakquel and Our Family Wedding, and provided her voice for the live-action adaptation of Marmaduke.
-As well, she was featured on the late night talk show Lopez Tonight, hosted by George Lopez.
-Johnson became the "TC Girl", a spokesperson for Mexican restaurant Taco Cabana, in 2011.
+She appeared in the film Our Family Wedding (2010) and voice for the live-action adaptation of Marmaduke.
+She was featured on the late night talk show Lopez Tonight, on TBS hosted by George Lopez.
+Johnson became the "TC Girl", a spokesperson for Taco Cabana, a Mexican restaurant, in 2011.